danielkagemann/real-estate/README.md

 ##### resultlist

-- pagination of resultlist
+- infinite scroll instead of pagintaion
-- sorting
-- image slider in list

 ##### details

-- detailview for a property with map
+- with map
+- sending with error or success message
+- add view all photos

 ##### compare